jcapellman/MLIDS/README.md

 1. Run the Packet Capture Application to generate a sizeable training and test set
 2. Run the Model Trainer Application to generate a model
 3. Run the Model Testing Application to test the FP/FN of the model along with performance and other metrics
+4. *Optionally* Run the attacker and scripting tool to recreate scenarios

 ## Remaining work items
 * Binary Classification Model once a detection has been made